Duxter7/GA-English-Notes/IT English 5 (B1).md

 <u>Relaxing in Thailand in Winters</u> is a very good vacation
 <u>Working at Gold Apple where I get invaluable experience every day because I speak with a lot of employees</u> is good.

+Modal verbs:
+	I should go to a negotiation
+	I must do this
+	I can swim in the sea